-Apart from PoW, there exist several consensus mechanisms based on different principles such as proof of stake (PoS), Byzantine fault tolerance (BFT), and hybrid protocols.
+Apart from PoW, there exist several consensus mechanisms based on different principles such as proof of stake (PoS), Byzantine fault tolerance (BFT) and hybrid protocols.
 The important aspects of desiging a consensus protocol~\cite{9845078}, in the blockchain setting, include the following. \begin{itemize} \item \emph{Leader selection}: Selection of the worker who will add the next block in the blockchain. \item \emph{Network model}: Synchronous, asynchronous, or semi-synchronous message communication. \item \emph{Communication complexity}: Cost involved in propagating a new block to all workers. \item \emph{System model}: Permissionless (any worker can join the network) or permissioned (only a worker with certain credentials can join the network) blockchain. \item \emph{Consensus property}: Agreement, validation, and authentication among nodes. \end{itemize}

-Algorand consensus protocol~\cite{10.1145/3132747.3132757,8987305} is a hybrid consensus based on PoS and BFT, different from the PoW-based consensus protocol.
-Algorand can guarantee consensus finality, i.e., a valid block appended to the chain is never removed in the future --- which is suitable especially for our problem.
+Algorand~\cite{10.1145/3132747.3132757,8987305} is a hybrid consensus protocol based on PoS and BFT, different from a PoW-based consensus protocol.
+Algorand guarantees consensus finality, i.e., a valid block appended to the chain is never removed in the future --- which is suitable especially for our problem.
 Without removing any block from the blockchain, we can avoid spending time and computational resources to retrain the deep-learning model.
 In the next section, we discuss the construction of \textsf{Split-n-Chain} which integrates blockchain with split learning in order to achieve auditability.
 We also use PoW to estimate the computational power of a node in order to compute the number of layers to be assigned to that node.